CateDunn/WeatherDashboard/README.md

 WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
+    -set up API call to the 5-day forecast API - yes
+    - determine attributes needed and locations  (do all at 12PM that day) -date (moment)
+        -icon
+        -temp
+        -humidity
+    -create/display them in html
+    -creates title that says "5 Day Forecast"

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city